 - To provide patients opportunities to engage by giving them choices, chances to collaborate, and make safe connections with other patients, staff, family, and the community.

 - To empower staff and clients by recognizing their strengths and fostering resilience.

-BC Mental Health & Substance Use Services programs have been implementing various aspects of trauma-informed practice since 2005.
+BC Mental Health and Substance Use Services programs have been implementing various aspects of trauma-informed practice since 2005.
 Different models have been used, training programs have been developed and champions have been identified across the organization.

 - The Burnaby Centre for Mental Health and Addiction has also undertaken significant work to implement trauma-informed practice in its programs and can provide mentorship for further implementation across the organization.

-- The Forensic Psychiatric Services program, START, is a strongly evidence-based measure which requires that we assess the client's strengths.
+- The Forensic Psychiatric Services program, START, is a strongly evidence-based measure that requires that we assess the client's strengths.
 Forensic Psychiatric Services provides safety groups, an evidence-based program for those who have experienced trauma; and has established a Patient Advisory Council.